Middle Market Investment Banks – In the Middle of Action?

 - Finally, a lot of the erstwhile investment banks started off as one man show with JP Morgan being a prime example.
 The former Lehman Brothers started off as a “dry goods store” far removed from investments in any way.
 Thus, you may never know which of the current middle market banks like Moelis& Co, Allen& Co or Evercore Partners could be the next “bulge bracket” bank.

 Now that we have made a strong case for mid-market banks, let us look at some criterion for choosing an internship.

 The criteria can be broadly classified into:

 - Brand Name/Prestige: If all the above are equal then Brand Name/Prestige would be important.
-You may find it harder to land interviews if you did M&A in a bank which had done only 10 million USD M&A in 10 yrs.
+You might find it harder to land interviews if you did M&A in a bank that had done only 10 million USD M&A in 10 yrs.
 Also, recognition is important because most of your clients would not be from the financial services world, but outside of it.
 So your chances of bagging deals in future does depend on whether the bank is known or not.

 Round Is the Shape That the Banker Likes

 When we are talking “round” it has more to do with your sphere of activities than your physical shape.

 The following strategies could help:

 - Mid-market banks operate a very lean staff, thus even if you are a master modeler, that alone may not help you with the internship.
 However, if you can demonstrate competence in accounting and the legal aspects along with modeling, then you are hitting bull’s eye.